 PureVPN gives users access to Netflix and unblocks geo-blocked content.
-You can also use PureVPN with BBC iPlayer and others, like Kodi.
+You can also use PureVPN with Kodi.
 Using Kodi allows you to stream media content from TV channels like iTV, BBC, HBO, Fox, and ESPN.

 PIA, on the other hand, is not compatible with these streaming services and doesn’t appear to work with either Netflix or BBC iPlayer.

 Accessing P2P websites to share files is another impressive aspect with PureVPN.
 One setback with PureVPN when it comes to torrenting and P2P file-sharing is that users are not permitted to use servers in main locations like Canada, the UK, and the US.

 PIA isn’t bad at torrenting, at least it has some decent speeds for users in America and Europe.
 More importantly, it doesn’t share PureVPN’s security issues, which is very important to consider when torrenting.